wxrdnx/HITCON-2023-Challenges/wall-rose/solution/README.md

 ## Exploitation

 So here's an idea: You can create a pipe with `out_fd` equals to the file descriptor of "/etc/passwd".
 Initially, it's apparent that you do not have the permission to write any data to it.
-However, if you manage to change `PIPE_BUF_CAN_MERGE`, you can somehow write to arbitrary files (including sensitives ones like `"/etc/passwd"`)
+However, if you manage to `splice(passwd_fd, &offset, pipefd[1], NULL, 1, 0)` and change `PIPE_BUF_CAN_MERGE`, you can somehow append arbitrary data to "/etc/passwd"!

 I won't go into the underlying C code here, since it requires plenty of pages.
 [This article](https://0x434b.dev/learning-linux-kernel-exploitation-part-2-cve-2022-0847/) explains it very well.